01Make a List of Critical Jobs

 - A plan that allows employees to work remotely from home or from a local rented space until the office is restored

 05Insurance and Budget

 06Share It and Store It Offsite

 How to Create a Disaster Recovery Plan for Your Business

 There are many different types of catastrophic events.
-Here, we focus on creating a disaster recovery plan that you can use if you lose your office but not the production capabilities of your business.
-For example, an approach similar to the one below would be appropriate if a fire or another event destroyed the business offices for a manufacturing business but not the factory.
+The following steps focus on creating a disaster recovery plan that you can use if you lose your office but not the production capabilities of your business.
+For example, an approach similar to the one below would be appropriate if a fire or another event destroyed the business offices for a manufacturing business, but not the factory.